simplicitesoftware/documentation/docs/documentation/integration/webservices/git-repositories.md

         receivepack = true
 ```

-If you manually create/clone repositories used by Simplicité (which is not supposed to be done except for very specific needs)
+If you manually create/clone repositories used by Simplicit&eacute; (which is not supposed to be done except for very specific needs)
 make sure to create/clone **non bare** repositories and make sure to have these two options activated (which is not the case by default).

 <h3 id="branch">Branch</h3>